Ombi-app/Ombi.Docs/docs/info/reverse-proxy.md

 ### Nginx Subdirectory

 This is an NGINX reverse proxy configuration that **DOES** use baseurl.
-This has been tested both from a localhost redirect as well as through a router from a DMZ machine on Unbuntu 18.04.
+This has been tested both from a localhost redirect as well as through a router from a DMZ machine on Ubuntu 18.04.

 The advantage of this configuration is that it allows for a single certificate to provide ssl services for many different web apps.

 For example:
-www.somedomain.com/ombi
+www.example.com/ombi
-www.somedomain.com/sonarr
+www.example.com/sonarr
-www.somedomain.com/radarr
+www.example.com/radarr

-You would only need to install/support a certificate for **www.somedomain.com**.
+You would only need to install/support a certificate for **www.example.com**.

 This configuration is if you want to run a subdirectory configuration.
 Note, Ombi must be started with the `--baseurl /ombi` option